gemmadwi-mg/gemmadwi-mg/README.md

 - 👋 Hi, I’m @gemmadwi-mg
-- 👀 I’m interested in flutter and mobile app
+- 👀 I’m interested in web developer
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning Typescript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on your project
 - 📫 How to reach me gemmaameg@gmail.com

 <!---